-The telecom regulator has said it would auction the licence on June 19, bringing Egypt one step closer to ending the monopoly of state-run Telecom Egypt, currently the country's sole fixed-line operator.
+Egypt's telecoms regulator said on Sunday it would auction a second fixed-line licence on June 19, bringing Egypt one step closer to ending state-run Telecom Egypt's fixed-line monopoly.

-Etisalat led a group of investors that paid $2.9 billion to become Egypt's third mobile operator in 2006, with the right to offer higher-bandwidth 3G technology in the most populous Arab country.
-(Reuters)
+Etisalat Egypt, a unit of UAE telecom Etisalat, has said it would bid for the licence.
+Etisalat led a group of investors that paid $2.9 billion to become Egypt's third mobile operator in 2006, with the right to offer higher-bandwidth 3G technology.

 Egypt's Raya Technology and Communication said in December it was studying bidding for the licence through an alliance with an international operator.
 Raya works in mobile phone distribution, IT services and call centres business.

 Raya Chairman Medhat Khalil said a number of factors would decide whether his company entered the auction, including whether the licence would include international calls.